 A mature student is aged 21 years old and above at the start of the course.
 The Mature Students Access Fund can work in conjunction with the low-income household or care-experienced student’s bursary if eligibility is confirmed.
 Please note: the average access fund award is £200 to support with equipment, travel or access to alternative support on top of college provision and is a one-off payment.

 Low household income will be assessed in the following way:

 You are eligible if your household’s combined income is below £25,000.
 Eligibility for this scheme will be determined once you have your full maintenance loan offer in place.
-Please note no funds will be offered until you have enrolled on your course.
-Historically, these bursaries have been £1,000 across the academic year and although we cannot commit to amounts prior to the start of term, we expect the amount of bursary to be within this region.
-Bursary schedules and amounts will be confirmed post enrolment.
+Please note that no funds will be offered until you enrol in your course.
+Historically, these bursaries have been £1,500 across the academic year.
+Although we cannot commit to amounts before the start of term, we expect the bursary amount to be within this region.
+Bursary schedules and amounts will be confirmed post-enrolment.